Rice Lake, Ontario, Canada

 - Statistics / Weather / Helpful Links

 Looking for Rice Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Rice Lake is a 24,748-acre lake located in south-eastern Ontario, southeast of the city of Peterborough and north of Cobourg.
 The beautiful lake is part of the Trent-Severn Waterway, which flows into the lake through the Otonabee River and out via the Trent River.
 Nearly 20 miles long by just over three miles wide, Rice Lake was named for the wild rice stands which used to grow in the shallow water along the shoreline.
 During the construction of the Waterway, which raised the level of the lake, most of the wild rice areas were washed away.
 Today the shoreline is home to many lakefront accommodations offering visitors unlimited use of the lake and surrounding area.